adarshaacharya/bricks/README.md

 # Bricks

-Bricks is a full-stack application for rental properties.
-It is built with Next.js, Nest.js, and Prisma ORM.
+Bricks is a backend api for a real estate marketplace.

 # Features